Steve, aka Green Beard, is an expert on nature and loves to write about wildlife and conservation.

-Why Echium species help the bees
+Why Echium Species Help the Bees

-Growing species of Echium will not only beautify your garden but benefit the bees, which need all the help we can give them today, as their numbers decline in many parts of the world due to Colony Collapse Disorder, which is thought to be caused to a large extent by the widespread use of neonicotinoid pesticides.
+Growing species of Echium will not only beautify your garden but benefit the bees, which need all the help we can give them today, as their numbers decline in many parts of the world due to colony collapse disorder, which is thought to be caused to a large extent by the widespread use of neonicotinoid pesticides.
 Butterflies like to feed from the flowers of various types of Viper’s Bugloss too, so growing these plants will also attract these pretty insects.

 Most species of Viper's Bugloss flower in spring or early summer.
 Flowers are purple, blue, pink, red or white depending on the species.
 Some types have flowers that change colour.
 Because of their size, formation and colour, these plants make a really eye-catching display.

 Patterson's Curse grows on farmland and arable fields as well as waste ground and can easily cover an area.
-It is a short plant and can look very pretty when it makes a "sea" of purple flowers.
-Nevertheless it is regarded as a weed because of how fast it spreads.
+It is a short plant and very pretty when it makes a "sea" of purple flowers.
+Nevertheless, it is regarded as a weed because of how fast it spreads.

 The type species of Viper’s Bugloss grows in the UK, Europe, parts of Asia and has become naturalised in North America.
 It has pink flowers which turn blue and tends to be found on waste ground, along roads and railways and in sand dunes.
 It is also known as Blueweed and its flowering spikes are very attractive.

 'Viper's Bugloss hath its stalks all to be speckled like a snake or viper, and is a most singular remedy against poyson and the sting of scorpions.”

 Strangely, this species often grows much taller in a garden or park than when growing in its native habitat.
 Although it grows wild on mountainous areas and on cliffs it will grow well in flower borders on the coast of the island.
 For example, it is often planted in the resort town of Puerto de la Cruz on the northwest coast of Tenerife and in a park in Icod de los Vinos.

 E. pininana is yet another Tower of Jewels species.
 This plant is also known as Giant Viper’s Bugloss and Tree Echium.
 It is the tallest of them all and can reach as much as four metres in height.
 It comes from La Palma in the Canary Islands where it grows in the laurel forests but it is now exceedingly rare in the wild state.

 E. giganteum is another of the Tenerife species.
 It forms bushes and has white flowers in terminal spikes.
 This plant grows wild in the northwest of Tenerife and is found on cliffs and ravines, as well as being popular in gardens and parks.
 It is one of the many endemic species found on the island with different types having evolved to adapt to the many microclimates and varying types of countryside found on the island.

-Pride of Madeira
+Pride of Madeira (E. candicans)

 The Pride of Madeira (E. candicans) is another very attractive species that grows as a large bush.
 This species has purplish-blue flowers with red stamens.
 It comes from Madeira as its name suggests but is grown in gardens and parks in Portugal, Spain and other parts of the world.
-In New Zealand and Australia it is a common garden escape and is classified as a weed.
+In New Zealand and Australia, it is a common garden escape and is classified as a weed.
 It does well in California but needs frost protection.

 The Pride of Madeira really stands out when you encounter it in a park or garden in spring.

-Uses for the Echium species as Medicinal Herbs
+Uses for the Echium Species as Medicinal Herbs

-The Echium genus is in the Boraginaceae family, and like the Borage (Borago officinalis) many species have been used as medicinal herbs.
-The seed oils contain high levels of alpha linolenic acid (ALA) and gamma linolenic acid (GLA) and these acids are said to have beneficial effects on the health of the human body.
+The Echium genus is in the Boraginaceae family, and like the Borage (Borago officinalis), many species have been used as medicinal herbs.
+The seed oils contain high levels of alpha-linolenic acid (ALA) and gamma-linolenic acid (GLA), and these acids are said to have beneficial effects on the health of the human body.
 These oils are often used in cosmetics and are sold as food supplements by health stores.